acterglobal/a3/.changes/1457-pin-attachments.md

-- Pins:
 - [feature]: You can now add attachments to Pins. enhancing the ability to share additional content and resources.
 The main attachment is also visible from just Pin list directly.
 - [fix] occasions where create Pins page opened as sidesheet rather than from bottom.